antarctica/ansible-apache/README.md

     * A directory separator (`/`) will be inserted between the `apache_enabled_configs_dir` variable and this variable, and therefore **MUST NOT** be included within this variable.
     * The default value for this variable is a conventional default, therefore you **SHOULD NOT** change this value without good reason.
     * Default: "*.conf"
+* `apache_default_enabled_configs`
+    * Where `apache_enable_feature_disable_default_configs` is true, defines the configuration files to be disabled
+    * By default this variable is set to all configuration files that ship with Apache by default, you **SHOULD NOT** need to change its value.
+    * If overriding this variable you **MUST** ensure you include any configuration files you wish to disable, as the entire list if overridden.
+    * Structured as an array of file names located in the directory set by `apache_enabled_configs_dir` (i.e. configuration files that are already enabled)
+    * Default: (array)
+        * "charset.conf"
+        * "localized-error-pages.conf"
+        * "other-vhosts-access-log.conf"
+        * "security.conf"
+        *"serve-cgi-bin.conf"
 * `apache_default_var_www_server_binding`
     * Networking interface on which Apache will listen for HTTP and HTTPS connections
     * By default, this variable listens on any IPv4 interface.